monocollection/monocollection/en/works/concept.md

 ‘Daam’ represents the spirit of experimentation and spontaneity, combined with a sense of harmony and peace.
 ‘Daam’ includes exciting fabrics and furniture which are characterized by fluid, layered, and hybrid styles.
+<br><br>

+**THE GUARDIAN**

+utilitarian / bio-degradable / sustainable / natural resources / modest sensuality / raw elegance / soft structure

+‘The guardian’ express the naturalness of repeated form but also  the joy of being freed from form.
+It  incorporates the atypical, simplistic, crude and raw aspects that nature possesses into the functionality and utility of pattern design.
+As a result, ’The Guardian’ brings the human closer to the non-human, making us feel more in touch with our environment, and encouraging more intimate and spontaneous emotions.